sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/git-workflow/computer-setup_sa.md

 ## Online work

+- Go to [https://vscode.dev/github/XYZ/REPO/tree/content](https://vscode.dev/github/XYZ/REPO/tree/content) or [https://vscode.dev/github/XYZ/REPO/tree/static](https://vscode.dev/github/XYZ/REPO/tree/static) (if directed to go there) on the computer where you'll work (not mobile phone), provide all permissions.
+(Browser may block popups - enable popups.
+GitHub permission may be sought. etc..)
-- Go to [https://vscode.dev/github/XYZ/REPO/tree/content](https://vscode.dev/github/XYZ/REPO/tree/content), navigate to the files you want to change and make your edits.
+- Navigate to the files you want to change and make your edits.
 You save changes by typing a "Commit message" and commiting + pushing.

 {{< figure src="../images/vscode-commit.png" title="" >}}
 - Video demonstrations: